 A meeting in a hidden location is an example of clandestine.

 Other ways to find clandestine graves is using technology such as a metal detector or ground penetrating radar.
 However, a metal detector can only be used if the body has metal on it for the detector to find and ground penetrating radar requires computer output and is expensive.
 Sniffer dogs and and a foot search are alternatives to these methods.
 Sniffer dogs are trained to identify the smell of decomposition but can only smell into a prevailing wind.
 A foot search can be carried out easily by a large group of people doing a visual search.
-This is a systematic search whereby the group walks in a straight line (if in a certain type of terrain e.g. a corn field) or in a serial shape (e.g. in a forest where there are trees in the way of a straight search).
-A foot search is cheap but requires lots of man power and is limited by daylight and weather.
+This is a systematic search where the group walks in a straight line (if in a certain type of terrain e.g. a corn field) or in a serial shape (e.g. in a forest where there are trees in the way of a straight search).
+A foot search is cheaper but requires lots of manpower and is limited by daylight and weather.

 To make the approach systematic to finding the burial site, the forensic team would set out a permanent Datum (or marker) and all the data is taken from this point or a grid system, such as using a quadrat, is used.
-The site is clearly labelled on a map as well as the orientation of all the skeletal elements with red/pink flags.
+The site is clearly labelled on a map as well as the orientation of all the skeletal elements with red or pink flags.
 Line drawings are also taken to appreciate the relative positions.
 Excavation is made using the pedestal approach which is where the excavators remove soil from around the body so it is on a raised platform or ‘pedestal’.
 It is only after detailed documentation (including both black/white and coloured photography because they each reveal different information) that the elements can be removed and examined to determine the cause of death and identify the remains.